MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/walkthrough-create-data-features.md

 Data engineering is an important part of machine learning.
 Data often needs to be transformed before you can use it for predictive modeling.
 If the data does not have the features you need, you can engineer them from existing values.

 For this modeling task, rather than using the raw latitude and longitude values of the pickup and drop-off location, you'd like to have the distance in miles between the two locations.
-To create this feature, you'll compute the direct linear distance between two points, by using the [haversine formula](https://en.wikipedia.org/wiki/Haversine_formula).
+To create this feature, you compute the direct linear distance between two points, by using the [haversine formula](https://en.wikipedia.org/wiki/Haversine_formula).

-You'll compare two different methods for creating a feature from data:
+In this step, we compare two different methods for creating a feature from data:

 - Using a custom R function
 - Using a custom T-SQL function in [!INCLUDE[tsql](../../includes/tsql-md.md)]